lukeluocn/multicoresysu2020/content/cuda-exec.md

 ### Command

 Occasionally, some GPU devices can be busy and all their graphical memory spaces are taken.
 In these cases, you might not be able to run your program successfully.
-To this concern, you might query devices' statuses first and then decide the most suitable GPU device you want to use by specifying the `--device` option.
+To this concern, you can query devices' statuses first and then decide the most suitable one you want to use by specifying the `--device` option.

 ```bash
 ~ ./rexec.macos --nvidia